It was almost 30 years ago when Rupa began her new life in Bangladesh.

 Stigmatised from birth, the children who are born here are denied even their most basic of human rights.

-Sex-workers enrolled their sons and daughters in government schools outside Daulatdia, but the children, teachers, and parents complained, and so they were turned away.
+Sex-workers enrolled their sons and daughters in government schools outside the brothel, but the children, teachers, and parents complained, and so they were turned away.

-Excluded from mainstream society, deprived of their right to education or opportunity, the girls who live in Daulatdia, almost inevitably follow their mothers into sex work to survive.
+Excluded from mainstream society, deprived of their right to education or opportunity, the girls who live in the brothel, almost inevitably follow their mothers into sex work to survive.

 It seemed inevitable.

-Then, in 1997, Save the Children opened the first and only school in Daulatdia, where children were able to get health care, meals, an education and lots of love from trained teachers.
+Then, in 1997, Save the Children opened the first and only school in the brothel, where children were able to get health care, meals, an education and lots of love from trained teachers.